Do you often end up slouching when watching television, browsing the internet on your smartphone or computer or just studying or while reading a book?

 I think it is really good and I wrote a review you can check out here.

-While I have listed all these poor postures individually, they are regrettably often seen in combination.
+While I have listed all these poor postures individually, they are regrettably often seen in combination and can cause a lot of issues.

 What Does It Then Look Like After?